 There are no specific Salaries Tax concessions for expatriates but correct structuring of housing and other benefits as part of the compensation package can result in significant tax savings.

 Due to Hong Kong’s territorial system of taxation, employees can claim exemption from Salaries Tax for business days spent outside of Hong Kong if the employee has a non-Hong Kong source employment and is eligible for a time claim.
-However this relief is not available if the employee has a Hong Kong source employment, as in that case the employee is subject to Salaries Tax on all of his income from that employment, regardless of the time spent outside Hong Kong.
+However this relief is not available if the employee has a Hong Kong source employment, as in that case the employee is subject to Salaries Tax on all of his income from that employment, regardless of the time spent outside Hong Kong unless for the purpose of implementing Hong Kong’s CDTA.

-As at 31 August 2022, Hong Kong has negotiated 45 Comprehensive Double Tax Agreements (CDTA) for the avoidance of double taxation, and Hong Kong is in the process of negotiating more CDTA.
+As at February 2025, Hong Kong has negotiated 51 for the avoidance of double taxation, and Hong Kong is in the process of negotiating more CDTA.
 Reference should be made to the relevant CDTA for details of the relief available to minimise the possibility of double taxation in Hong Kong and the other foreign jurisdictions.

 For jurisdictions which have not entered into CDTA, there is also a general relief available where an employee performs services in another jurisdiction and pays tax of a similar nature to Salaries Tax in that jurisdiction.
 In certain circumstances the employee may be exempted from Salaries Tax in respect of that income.